History Today

 Course learning outcomes

-• Understand the social, political and cultural impacts of history in the present
+• Interpret the social, political and cultural continuities of history in shaping the world we live in today.

 • Produce effective written argument appropriate to the discipline of history and participate respectfully in team-based critical analysis and problem-solving

-• Demonstrate communication skills appropriate to career readiness, including use of online learning technologies, skills of collaborative and self-directed critical thinking, and sensitivity to the intercultural and ethical contexts of a diverse learning environment
+• Develop communication skills appropriate to career readiness, including use of online learning technologies, skills of collaborative and self-directed critical thinking, and sensitivity to the intercultural and ethical contexts of a diverse learning environment.

 Prerequisite(s)